Tuvalu at the Olympics: 2020 Summer Olympics

 Tuvalu was represented in athletic events by Karalo Maibuca in the men’s 100 metres, and Matie Stanley in the women’s 100 metres.

+2024 Summer Olympics

+Tuvalu was represented in athletic events by Karalo Maibuca in the men's 100m, and Temalini Manatoa in the women's 100m.

 Medal tables

-Flagbearers
+Flag bearers

 Flag bearers carry the national flag of their country at the opening ceremony and closing ceremony of the Olympic Games.
 The first flag bearer for Tuvalu was Logona Esau, a weightlifter, in 2008.